Reselling Information: Model

-Our solution-concept combines \emph{rational expectations} in how players derive their continuation values from future actions and \emph{Nash Bargaining}, which specifies their actions given those continuation values.
-Continuation values, trading prices, and trading decisions condition on the set of informed players, which is the payoff-relevant state variable.
+\paragraph{Solution Concept:} Our solution concept combines \emph{rational expectations} in how agents derive continuation values from future actions and \emph{Nash Bargaining}, which specifies their actions given those continuation values.
+We define this solution concept broadly to encompass both ``Markovian equilibria,'' where all decisions condition on only the set of informed agents, as well as the prepayment equilibria.

-We define a value function $V:A\times\mathcal M\rightarrow \Re$ such that $V(i,M)$ is player $i$'s expected payoff when the set of informed players is $M$.
-It is measured from the start of a period, before a pair is selected for a trading opportunity.
-The set of feasible trades in a state $M$ depends on who can potentially sell information, and who still would like to buy information.
-This space is denoted as $\mathcal T \equiv \left\{(i,j,M)\in A^2\times \mathcal M:i\in M, j\notin M, M\in \mathcal M\right\}$, where a trading opportunity $(i,j,M)$ denotes the possibility for $i$ to sell information to $j$ in state $M$. \emph{Trading functions} comprise prices $p:\mathcal T\rightarrow \Re$ and decisions $\alpha: \mathcal T \rightarrow \{0,1\}$ such that $\alpha(i,j,M)=1$ if player $i$ sells information to player $j$ in state $M$; if trade occurs, it does so at price $p(i,j,M)$. \cref{Definition-RationalExpectations} uses trading functions to derive equilibrium continuation values while \cref{Definition-NashBargaining} uses these continuation values to derive trading functions consistent with Nash Bargaining. \Cref{Definition-Equilibrium} brings these two together to define an equilibrium.
-We use $R(m)\equiv\frac{m (m - 1) + (n - m) (n - m - 1)}{2}$ to denote the number of redundant links---between two informed players or two uninformed players---when the number of informed players is $m$.
+We define a value function $V:A\times H\rightarrow \Re$ such that $V(i,h)$ is agent $i$'s expected payoff after the history $h$.
+It is measured from the start of a period, before a pair is selected for a trading opportunity. \emph{Trading functions} comprise prices $p: G \times H \rightarrow \Re$ and decisions $\alpha: G \times H \rightarrow \{D,A_{M},A_{I}\}$ such that $\alpha(i,j,h)=D$ if there is disagreement, $\alpha(i,j,h)=A_{M}$ if there is agreement but no information is transferred, and $\alpha(i,j,h)=A_{I}$ if information is transferred, when the history is $h$.
+If no information is exchanged, money exchanges are still captured by $p(i, j, h)$, the money transfer from the uninformed agent to the informed agent ($0$ if agents are the same type). \cref{Definition-RationalExpectations} uses trading functions to derive equilibrium continuation values while \cref{Definition-NashBargaining} uses these continuation values to derive trading functions consistent with Nash Bargaining. \Cref{Definition-Equilibrium} brings these two together to define an equilibrium.